aam29dc/cxmatrix/README.md

-cxmatrix library is ROW MAJOR, has automatic dynamic memory allocation, contains a list of linear algebra functions to solve matrix equations, also contains xmath, xstring header files I've created to learn.
+cxmatrix library is ROW MAJOR, has automatic dynamic memory allocation, contains a list of linear algebra functions to solve matrix equations, also contains xmath, xstring header files I've created to learn. x prefix.

 cxmatrix was written by me (aam29dc@gmail.com) to learn linear algebra.